evelyncueva/SR-ST-DIP-cMRI/README-en.md

 1. Create an isolated environment (`conda` or `venv`) to manage dependencies.
 2. Install JAX following the [official installation guide](https://jax.readthedocs.io/en/latest/installation.html).
-3. Clone the `ST-SR-cMRI` repository.
+3. Clone the `SR-ST-DIP-cMRI` repository.
-4. Install it in editable mode with `pip` to enable `import inrmri`.
+4. Install it in editable mode with `pip` to enable `SR-ST-DIP-cMRI/import inrmri`.

 ---